 A care home automatically owes a duty of care to all of its residents.
 It is also responsible for the actions of the staff it employs.
 As such, establishing that a duty of care exists is very unlikely to be a problem.

 Proving the other two steps is often more significant to a claim’s success.
-However, Truth Legal has years of experience in making successful personal injury claims.
+However, Truth Legal has years of experience in making successful care home compensation claims.
 We will tenaciously fight your cause to achieve a fair result.
 We are based in Harrogate but have a presence in York, London and Manchester.
 No matter where you might be, we pride ourselves on giving all of our clients an exceptional service, provided by personal injury solicitors, not paralegals in a call centre.

-However, there are situations in which you can make a claim on a loved one’s behalf:
+However, there are situations in which you can make a compensation claim on a loved one’s behalf:

 - If they lack the ‘mental capacity’ required.
 In the legal sense of the phrase, this means if your loved one can’t take in information, process and consider it, and then you can may be able to make a decision on their behalf.